Need to talk? Call 1800 882 436.

 • Have rest breaks during activities.

-• try to ignore minor, attention-seeking behaviours
+• ignore minor, attention-seeking behaviours

-• explain the consequences for negative behaviour
+• explain the consequences of a specific behaviour

 • choose consequences you can follow through with